 Has Zoom singlehandedly killed the sick day?

 If we look back a year ago we wrote about sick day culture.
 How, for so many of us, we have been trained or raised to never take a sick day.
-That it was inappropriate to take a sick day, you were letting the team down and that you had the weekend to recover.
+That it was inappropriate to take a sick day, you were letting the team down, and you had the weekend to recover.

 But fast forward a year and with COVID proving it is here to stay, we find businesses around the globe being forced to rely on remote working.
-Be it have their team working remotely 100% or a mixed work life.
+Be it have their team working remotely 100% or mixed work life.

 This has given businesses the confidence to know their team can work remotely and keep their business moving forward.
 Where there was once a fear that one’s business would shut down if no one could make it into the physical office itself.

 But is there a dark undertone to our new love of these Online Meeting Platforms?

 We once would see employees guilted and pressured into coming to work if they were ill because we couldn’t have them work from home.
 But now… they can work from anywhere! *insert evil laugh here*

 “You’re sick you say?
 Well work from home.
 Heck, work from bed!

 This is something we are hearing more and more these days.
 Employers push their team to work despite being ill because there is no risk of spreading the illness around the office.

 Zoom and any other platform have given our employees the ability to work from home and eliminate the risk of work not being completed due to illness.